 National Association of Productivity and Organizing Professionals

-Nine years ago, Leslie joined the National Association of Productivity and Organizing Professionals (NAPO), as well as their Chicago Chapter.
+Leslie joined the National Association of Productivity and Organizing Professionals (NAPO), as well as their Chicago Chapter in December of 2010.
 She took advantage of local volunteer opportunities to connect with like-minded colleagues and learn the industry.
-What started as micro-volunteer positions on social media for NAPO Chicago, has evolved into creating curriculum for NAPO National’s education courses and booking podcast guests for NAPO National’s StandOut Podcast, and stepping into the role of NAPO Marketing Chair.
+What started as micro-volunteer positions on social media for NAPO Chicago, has evolved into creating curriculum for NAPO National’s education courses, booking guests for NAPO National’s StandOut Podcast, and stepping into the role of NAPO Marketing Chair.

 Are you a fan of “those hoarding shows” on tv?
 Leslie had the privilege of working with fellow NAPO Chicago organizers on an episode of A&E’s, Hoarders, “Beverly/Megan,” and two episodes of TLC’s, Hoarding: Buried Alive.
 She shared lunch on set with Geralin Thomas in a backyard storage shed and learned how to wear a hazmat suit!